H.266 Codec: What is Versatile Video Coding (VVC)?

 H.266 video offers significant improvements to uncompressed video as well as coding efficiency, meaning that it can deliver the same video quality at a lower bit rate.

-Although H.266 or VVC is relatively new, it is gaining traction in the video industry.
-As an increasing number of devices and software start supporting VVC, it’s likely to become the dominant video compression standard in the coming years.
+As an increasing number of devices and software start supporting VVC video coding, it’s likely to become the dominant video compression standard in the coming years.

 H.266 Applications

 It may be a while before this codec goes mainstream as it’s a massive technological stride.
-However, here are some major use cases for the VVC codec in different industries.
+However, here are some major use cases for the VVC video codec in different industries:

 Encoding Settings for Streaming with Dacast